Indoo Ki Jawani

 Principal photography of the film began in October 2019.
 It was initially set for cinema release in June 2020.
 But the release was postponed due to COVID-19 pandemic.
-It finally opened theatrically on 11 December 2020, but amid the 50% occupancy guideline that was announced keeping in mind the pandemic's continuity.
-This movie was declared a flop mainly due to lack of audience.
+It finally opened theatrically on 11 December 2020 amid the 50% occupancy guideline that was announced keeping in mind the pandemic's continuity.

 Plot

 Indira Gupta a.k.a.
-"Indoo" is an Indian girl living in Ghaziabad.
+"Indoo" is a girl living in Ghaziabad.
 She is in a relationship with Satish for the past year, who wants to have sex with her.
 Indoo always refuses as she thinks they should do it only after marriage.
 Indoo's best friend is Sonal, a knowledgeable girl.
 Indoo always consults Sonal and follows her advice whenever she is confused.
-As Indoo is beautiful and sexy, all men living nearby want to have sexual intercourse with her, including those as young as high school students and as old as her father.
+As Indoo is beautiful, all men living nearby want to have sexual intercourse with her, including those as young as high school students and as old as her father.

 Meanwhile, two terrorists from Pakistan are hiding in Ghaziabad after shooting a police officer in the arm.
 The police issue a wanted order for them on TV channels, and as they do not know the terrorists' faces yet, the only clue given is that they are Pakistani.

-Sonal convinces Indoo to have sex with Satish to practice sexual intercourse and know if he has any sexual problems.
+Sonal convinces Indoo to have sex with Satish for practice and to find out if he has any sexual problems.
 Without telling Satish in advance, Indoo visits him the next day to have sex with him for the first time, only to find Satish sleeping with another married woman, Alka.
-Angered, Indoo breaks up with Satish.
-Sonal pins the blame for Satish's betrayal on Indoo for refusing to have sex with him.
-Sonal also persuades Indoo to have a one-night stand to practice sex.
-Following her advice, Indoo finds a partner on a dating app, Dinder, and fixes a date with him in her house while her family is on leave for a week.
+Due to the betrayal, Indoo breaks up with him.
+Sonal pins the blame for Satish's betrayal on Indoo for refusing to have sex with him and also persuades Indoo to have a one-night stand to practice sex.
+Following her advice, Indoo finds a partner on a dating app, Dinder, and fixes a date with him in her house while her family is away for a week.

-Indoo's match is Samar, who is a musician from Hyderabad.
+Indoo matches with Samar Khan, a musician from Hyderabad.
 Indoo is known as India to Samar since Sonal mistyped Indira while making Indoo's profile on Dinder.
 Though both know where the night will lead them, Indoo feels shy and nervous and keeps calling Sonal for suggestions.
 Samar orders dinner for them via a mobile app Gomato.
 Later, Samar's passport accidentally falls on the ground, which reveals him to be a Pakistani.
 Indoo, who happens to have seen the wanted order on TV, accuses Samar of being one of the Pakistani terrorists, but Samar denies it.